cyberboy666/recurBOY/README.md

 ### flashing image to sd card

-you can flash the recurBOY image to a sd card if you didnt get one from me, or to update its firmware.  download [the image here](https://s3.eu-central-1.wasabisys.com/underscores-storage/recurBoyFeb2020.img.gz) and install an image-flashing program like [etcher](https://www.balena.io/etcher/) - select the downloaded zip file and sdcard in the program and let it flash
+you can flash the recurBOY image to a sd card if you didnt get one from me, or to update its firmware.  download [the lastest image here](https://github.com/cyberboy666/recurBOY/releases) and install an image-flashing program like [etcher](https://www.balena.io/etcher/) - select the downloaded zip file and sdcard in the program and let it flash